JubbaSmail/jenkins-android-bitbucket/README.md

 Commit and Push new changes on your Andriod project on BitBucket and you should see new build running on Jenkins Job, the new generated APK should found on `Last Successful Deployed Artifacts` with the following format `date:time_build-number.apk`
 <img src="http://static.imljh.com/jenkins_job.png">
 # Links
-more information can be found on the following links:
+More information can be found on the following links:

 1. [jenkinsci/docker offical docker image](https://github.com/jenkinsci/docker)
 2. [Jenkins Job YMAL file definition](https://docs.openstack.org/infra/jenkins-job-builder/definition.html#modules)